Iridescent-CM/technovation-app/README.md

 ## To turn on/off various user features:

   * Login as the admin
-  * Go to "Season Schedule Settings"
+  * Go to "Content & Settings"
   * Toggle what you need on or off